hazelcast/hazelcast-jet/hazelcast-jet-distribution/src/root/README.md

 * `config/hazelcast-client.yaml`: The client configuration file used by the Jet Command Line client
 * `config/log4j.properties`: Logging configuration used by the Jet Instance
-* `opt`: Optional sources and sinks for Jet.
+* `connectors`: Optional sources and sinks for Jet.
 The following are included:
     * Kafka
     * Hadoop
     * S3
+* `plugins`: Optional plugins for Jet.
+The following are included:
     * Avro
+    * Python

 Quickstart
 ----------